IPsec Fault Tolerance

 Active/Active failover, as the name suggests, allows both Cisco ASA firewalls to handle network traffic simultaneously actively.
 Each firewall can have its own set of interfaces and IP addresses, providing load balancing and increased throughput.
 In a failure, the remaining active firewall takes over the failed unit’s responsibilities, ensuring uninterrupted network services.

-Active / Active for context groups: Not supported in single context mode.
-Only available in multiple context mode.
+Active / Active for context groups: This feature is not supported in single context mode and is only available in multiple context mode.
 When configuring failover, it is mandatory to set both firewalls in single or multiple context modes simultaneously, with multiple context modes supporting a unique failover function known as Active/Active failover.

-With Active/Active failover, the primary unit is active for the first group of security contexts and standby for the second group, whereas the secondary unit is active for the second group of security contexts and standby for the first group; only two failover groups are supported because there are only two ASAs within a failover pair, and the admin context is always a member of group one.
+With Active/Active failover, the primary unit is active for the first group of security contexts and standby for the second group.
+In contrast, the secondary unit is active for the second group and standby for the first group.
+Only two failover groups are supported because only two ASAs are within a failover pair, and the admin context is always a group one member.

 Both ASAs forward simultaneously by splitting the context into logical failover groups.
 Still, technically active / standby.
-Not like Gateway Load Balancing Protocol ( GLBP ).
+It is not like the Gateway Load Balancing Protocol ( GLBP ).
 Two units do not forward for the same context at the same time.

 ASA failover